avijitj-hub/KDD-Project/README.md

 #### * Evaluation:
 The random forest model used to predict the number of views is giving a good acurracy rate, the the accuracy score on  both train and test model is very close this means the model is capable of making accurate predictions without overfitting or underfitting the data.
-Evaluating popularity based on likes and comments.
+Evaluated popularity based on likes and comments.
-Evaluating positive or negative comments based on category.
+Evaluated positive or negative comments based on category.
-Evaluating how a positive or negative event effect popularity of particular category of videos using the tags and the event date

 ### Conclusion and Important Results:
 The YouTube trending dataset is used to predict the type of video trending on YouTube depending on the number of likes, comments, reactions etc.